 We have all, at one point, seen the boring investment schemes that claim to make single digit percentage gains per year.
-Whether it was a small online bank that offers 2.5% per year on a savings account, a US treasury bond that gives you 2-3% per year, or even some dividend stocks that give you 5% or more.
-Although it’s not as sexy as a high flying Electric Vehicle stock, over time compounded returns can have a huge impact on your wealth.
+It may have been a small online bank that offers 2.5% per year on a savings account.
+Or maybe a US treasury bond that gives you 2-3% per year.
+Or even some dividend stocks that give you 5% or more.
+Although it’s not as sexy as a high flying Electric Vehicle stock, over time compounding interest can have a huge impact on your wealth.
 Even world renowned scientist Albert Einstein would agree.
 A famous quote he said was,

 In this article, I will explain how compound interest can help grow your wealth, and some of the methods you can take advantage of to grow your wealth.

-What is neat about the compound interest calculator is that it can be used for any investment vehicle whether that is an investment property, private equity, US treasuries, indexes like the Nasdaq or the Dow Jones, and even Finnt savings plans.
+What is neat about the compound interest calculator is that it can be used for any investment vehicle.
+It can be an investment property, private equity, US treasuries, indexes like the Nasdaq or the Dow Jones, and even Finnt savings plans.

 A mental barrier for most investors is the fear of buying when the market is too high, and selling when the market is too low.
 Some years will be down for the S&P 500, other years will be up significantly, but the last 100 years have shown us that the S&P 500 can return 10% on average.

 What is most important about this metric is that investors must keep their money invested in the market.
 This is because the greatest aspect of compound interest that no one has control over is time.
 If you were to sell your stocks to cover unexpected expenses, this could hurt the compounding aspect of your investment.